maarten-devries/transcriptformer/README.md

 ## Using the TranscriptFormer CLI

-After installing the package, you'll have access to the `transcriptformer` command-line interface (CLI), which provides easy access to download model artifacts and run inference.
+After installing the package, you'll have access to the `transcriptformer` command-line interface (CLI), which provides easy access to download model artifacts, download training datasets, and run inference.

 ### Downloading Model Weights